HeikoS-Trumpf/Industrial-IoT/docs/opc-publisher/commandline.md

                              The path of the user issuer cert store.
                                Default: $"{PkiRootPath}/users/issuer".
       --uit, --UserIssuerCertificatesType=VALUE
-                             Type of the User certificate issuer certificates store.
+                             Type of the issuer certificate store for User certificates.
                                Allowed values:
                                    `Directory`
                                    `X509Store`